oalfonso-o/mkdocs/docs/posts/mailserver.md

     [client] -> [SMTP] -> relay -> [SMTP] -> [IMAP] -> [client]

-Now we know the travelling but why we add an IMAP there?
+Now we know the traveling but why we add an IMAP there?
 Why not just querying from the client directly to the SMTP?
 Ok, that's a good one.
 Maybe it's because somebody decided to implement it like this with this protocol, but the concept is:

 - SMTP sends and receives, but it doesn't care about storing
 - IMAP does, he worries about storing

-So SMTP for the travelling between mail servers and IMAP to manage all the received emails.
+So SMTP for the traveling between mail servers and IMAP to manage all the received emails.

 POP3 is like IMAP but older and with less features.